-Watercourse means an identifiable depression in the ground in which a flow of water regularly or continuously occurs.
+Watercourse means a defined channel, having a bed and banks or sides, in which a flow of water regularly or continuously occurs.

 Watershed means an area that is drained by a river and its tributaries.

 Wave Uprush means the rush of water up onto a shoreline or structure following the breaking of a wave; the limit of wave uprush is the point of furthest landward rush of water onto the shoreline.